krimtonz/gzinject/README.md

 ## Thanks/Authors

-gzinject was primarily written by me, Thanks to glankk (https://github.com/glankk) for the memory/controller fixes.
-The general workflow of extracting/packing the wad was taken from showmiiwads (https://github.com/dnasdw/showmiiwads/) AES encryption/decryption was taken from kokke (https://github.com/kokke/tiny-AES-c) SHA1 taken from clibs (https://github.com/clibs/sha1), MD5 taken from Alexander Peslyak
+gzinject was primarily written by me, Thanks to glankk (https://github.com/glankk) for the memory/controller fixes, as well as debugging, testing, and providing fixes for various errors The general workflow of extracting/packing the wad was taken from showmiiwads (https://github.com/dnasdw/showmiiwads/) AES encryption/decryption was taken from kokke (https://github.com/kokke/tiny-AES-c) SHA1 taken from clibs (https://github.com/clibs/sha1), MD5 taken from Alexander Peslyak